king-sing-985/livesensor/README.md

 # livesensor
-This is a sensor fault tolerant project
+This is a sensor fault prediction project